11 brands leading the way in sportswear sustainability

 1. TALA

 Influencer-created TALA is the brand bringing you sustainable clothing while still delivering activewear performance.
-TALA was conceptualised to fill the gap and deliver sustainable activewear that doesn’t break the bank.
+TALA was conceptualised to fill the gap and deliver sportswear sustainability that doesn’t break the bank.

 The brand estimates that the average item of clothing in the UK is only worn seven times and thrown away after only two years.
 While it aims to create on-trend clothing, sustainability is TALA’s main priority.

 Sustainable swimwear is the focus for Now_Then.
-The brand focuses on reducing its impact on the planet and repurposing ocean waste.
+The brand focuses on reducing its environmental impact and repurposing ocean waste.
 Its garments are made from reclaimed ghost fishing nets that are transformed into regenerated nylon.

 Girlfriend Collective takes sportswear sustainability seriously.
 This inclusive activewear brand has sustainability at its core and is ingrained in everything it does, from the clothes it creates to the packaging and factories it chooses.